Spring in Calaveras: Unwind, indulge…and golf.

 The next time you come for a visit, make sure to bring your clubs.
 There are 5 scenic golf courses in Calaveras that are all worth the visit.
 If you only have a weekend, here is the perfect itinerary so you can make the most of your visit with a day of golf, an afternoon of art, great food and lodging options near the green.

 In Spring, crisp mornings make way for soothing sunshine in the foothills.
 Sign up for a tee time at one of the area’s challenging and scenic golf courses.
-Try the championship course at Saddle Creek Golf Resort, which has received recognition from both Golf Digest and Golf Week Magazine.
+Try the championship course at The Golf Club at Copper Valley, which has received recognition from both Golf Digest and Golf Week Magazine.

-If the weather is cooperating, head over to Panini’s Italian Grill for a pizza on the patio.
-Meat-lovers will want to order up Michael’s All Meat, topped with pepperoni, ham, salami, bacon, Italian sausage, AND meatballs.
+If the weather is cooperating, head over to Gold Dust Pizza for a pizza on the patio.
+Meat-lovers will want to order up Mother Lode Meat, topped with cheese, salami, pepperoni, ham, linguica, bacon, and sausage.
 This is a serious pizza.

 Spend the afternoon hopping from town to town and tapping into the local art scene.
 Make your first stop Allegorie Art and Wine in Murphys, featuring rotating exhibits from two local artists, as well as hand-crafted wines at their unique tasting bar (we won’t reveal what’s so special about their tasting bar here).